kevgo/text-runner/README.md

 similar to how a human reader would execute it if they were reading and following it.
 It also ensures that links and images in your documentation point to existing targets.

-There are no requirements how the executable documentation must look like:
+There are no limitations on how the Markdown must look like, TextRunner can read and understand (with your help) any Markdown file and for example:
+- execute source code in your documentation
+- diff images in the documentation against screen output
-You can execute embedded source code in any programming language (that is available on your computer), tables, bullet point lists, as well as plain text in any human language.
+- gather complex data from tables, bullet point lists, as well as plain text in any human language.

 An example is the document you are reading right now, which is verified for correctness by TextRunner.